Jtachan/py-coding-hints/docs/clean-coding.md

 Python classes are a great way to keep code organized.
 They are to be defined whenever you are looking for an instance that allows one or multiple of the following:
 - Holding multiple types of information (mostly related).
-- Provinding opertations on extra variables and the stored information.
+- Providing operations on extra variables and the stored information.
 - Creating a basic structure for multiple structures

 **Classes** are to be named as the structure that the instance will hold.
 Its **methods** follow the same naming conventions as the functions, as they are 'functions' that use information stored within the class.
 Any **property** and **attribute** follow the variable's naming conventions, as they are 'variables' stored within the class.

-Let's take a 'Circle' class as an example, that can hold attributes and properties:
+Let's take a 'Circle' class as an example that can hold attributes and properties:

 ```python
 import numpy as np